Table of Contents

 What is HCAD?

 HCAD stands for the Harris County Appraisal District.
-It is a subdivision of the state of Texas that, “accurately and uniformly,” determines the value of properties within the county’s parameters.
-It’s the most notable option for those looking to find property information within Harris County.
+It is a subdivision of the state of Texas that, “accurately and uniformly,” determines the value of properties within the county’s non-disclosure parameters.

-Let’s take a look at the different ways that you can identify real estate information through an HCAD property search.
+Let’s take a look at the different ways that you can identify properties and owners through an HCAD property search.

 HCAD Property Search